Anicky/Curvation/README.md

 npm install -g grunt-cli
 ```
 to install the `grunt-cli`dependencie,
-then:
+then do:
 ```
 npm install
 ```

 Behind the scenes this will also call `grunt init`.
-You should find that you have one new
+You should find that you have two new
-folder in your project :
+folders in your project :

-* `node_modules` - contains the npm packages for the tools we need
+* `node_modules/` - contains the npm packages for the tools we need
+* `build/` - ...

 ## Run the Game